The Non-cutoff Boltzmann Equation in Bounded Domains: L2 -- L infty estimate for reflection boundary

 The term $H^1_v$ can now be absorbed by the regularizing term.
 Therefore, integrating over $[T_1,T_2]$ and choosing $T_2=T_2(\vpi)>T_1$ sufficiently small, we have

 which is uniform in $\eta$.
 This implies that the solution $f_\eta$ can be extended to a time $T_2=T_2(\vpi)>T_1$ which is independent of $\eta$.

 For the $L^\infty_{t,x,v}$ estimate of $f_\eta$, we give a short proof for brevity as in the proof of Theorem \ref{nonLocal}; see also \cite[Section 7]{Alonso2022} or \cite[Section 8]{Cao2022b}.
-The main goal is to obtain a $L^\infty$ estimate of the level sets that is uniform in $\eta$ but depends on $\vpi$.
-Note that, in Section \ref{Sec10}, the estimates are uniform in $\vpi$.
-In Lemmas \ref{GachideLem} and \ref{Qes1Lemp}, the estimate holds for $\Ga_\eta$, where the constant is independent of $\eta$.
-It remains to modify Lemma \ref{colli1Lem} for the term $\big(\Gamma_\eta(\Psi,f-K\mu^{\frac{1}{2}}),f_{K,+}\big)_{L^2_{v}}$, since the estimates for other terms remain the same.
-Instead of giving a dissipation estimate, we will only give its upper bound while the dissipation property is given by the regularizing term.
-In fact, using \eqref{Gaetaes} and $\Psi\ge 0$, we have
+The main goal is to obtain an $L^\infty$ estimate of the level functions that is uniform in $\eta$ but depends on $\vpi$.
+(Note that, in Section \ref{Sec10}, the estimates are uniform in $\vpi$.)
+In Lemmas \ref{GachideLem} and \ref{Qes1Lem}, the same estimates hold for $\Ga_\eta$, with constants independent of $\eta$.
+The modification of Lemma \ref{CollLevelLem} for $\Ga_\eta$ is already given in ``Step 2'' of Theorem \ref{nonLocal}.
+Therefore, using the same functional as in \eqref{Eppri} in Theorem \ref{nonLocal}

-where we used \eqref{kesD2}.
-The $H^1_v$ term can be absorbed by the regularizing term in the energy estimate \eqref{926z}.
-Therefore, following the same calculations in Theorem \ref{ThmLinRe} (i.e. all the calculations in Section \ref{Sec10}), and using the energy functional
+and following the same calculations in Theorem \ref{ThmLinRe} (i.e. all the calculations in Section \ref{Sec10}), we can obtain the $L^\infty$ estimate of $f_\eta$ (the same method for deriving \eqref{106zz}):